Floby/node-blue/README.md

 ### Plus

-THe major interest of Blue resides in its streamed nature.
+The major interest of Blue resides in its streamed nature.
 When working with templates, you are very likely to include templates from templates which were include from other templates.
 The Blue engine doesn't wait for an included file to be read, compiled and processed.
 It just buffers the results of the current template until it can be sent.